Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 # Deployment of the iOS backend in Azure

-This document describes how to deploy a new deployment.
+This document describes how to deploy a new iOS backend.
 It does not cover the global shared resources (which are assumed to exist).

 The general model is as follows.